Ayla's questions echoed between them, but neither man let it show.

 The shops they ventured through only proved that.

-'Who needs to spend five thousand dollars on a tiny ring or a small necklace?
+'Who needs to spend twenty-plus moonstones on a tiny ring or a small necklace?
 What was the point?
 Was it to mark a person's status as wealthier or higher than others?
-Greed, visible greed' Dominic thought to himself.
+Greed, visible greed,' Dominic thought to himself.

 Dominic just shook his head as the thoughts rumbled around.